shuluoshu/shuluoshu.github.io/README.md

 - 1 workshop paper accepted by ICMR 2021.
 - 1 Paper accepted by ECCV 2020.
 - 1 Paper accepted by CVPR 2020.
+- 1 Paper accepted by AAAI 2020 as **oral**!
+- Won the first place in AICity Challengle 2019.
+- 1 Paper accepted by IROS 2020.
+- 1 Paper accepted by ICCV 2019.
+- 1 Paper accepted by ECCV 2018.

 --------
 # Publications